pyspace/pyspace/docs/tutorials/tutorial_installation.rst

                   http://scikit-learn.org/

-                  Many scikit algorithms are available wrapped via the :mod:`~pySPACE.missions.nodes.scikits_nodes`
+                  Many scikit algorithms are available wrapped via the :mod:`~pySPACE.missions.nodes.scikit_nodes`
                   module and can be used like normal nodes.

+    :Sphinx1.4: Generate documentation

     :PyQt4:       basis of the :mod:`guis <pySPACE.run.gui>`
     :LIBSVM:      http://www.csie.ntu.edu.tw/~cjlin/libsvm/

                   Famous library for fast SVM classifiers.
-                  Be careful that the python bindings are installed correctly.
+                  Be careful that the Python bindings are installed correctly.
                   If you have access use modified version in external repository.
     :CVXOPT:      http://abel.ee.ucla.edu/cvxopt/